10 releases

 What is SILE?

 SILE is a typesetting system; its job is to produce beautiful printed documents.
-Conceptually, SILE is similar to TeX—from which it borrows some concepts and even syntax and algorithms—but the similarities end there.
+Conceptually, SILE is similar to TeX—from which it borrows some concepts and algorithms—but the similarities end there.
 Rather than being a derivative of the TeX family SILE is a new typesetting and layout engine written from the ground up using modern technologies and borrowing some ideas from graphical systems such as InDesign.

 Where does it run?